Neiden, Norway: Protected area (in Skoltebyen)

 The protected area in Skoltebyen includes a number of different monuments, some of which are old enough (i.e. more than 100 years) to be automatically protected under the Cultural Heritage Act.
 These include a Russian Orthodox graveyard, the ruins of a smoke sauna, sixteen sites of traditional turf huts known as gammer and a tiny (13 m2) Russian Orthodox chapel, St. Georg's Chapel, built 1565 by Tryphon of Pechenga.
 In addition, many of the natural features of the area have been and are being used in religious ceremonies, such as baptism.

 The formal protection (scheduling) of the settlement was carried out in order to safeguard its historical and religious importance as well as the integrity of the landscape.
 This is the most important cultural heritage site for the Skolts and their surviving culture in Norway.
 The protection order was issued to prevent the area from being developed in a way that would reduce its significance and cultural value, while at the same time encouraging use that will communicate, maintain and develop the Skolt culture.
 The protection order does not affect the commercial salmon fishing in the Neiden River nor other commercial activities in the area.

 Religion

 The oldest church in Neiden (and in Finnmark) is St. Georg's Russian Orthodox chapel (built 1565), mentioned above.
 There is also the Lutheran Neiden Chapel, built in 1902 in the classical style of a Norwegian stave church.
 It was built as part of a deliberate policy of Norwegianization of Eastern Finnmark in the face of fear of Russian encroachment.

+Other information

+The village area is in the Sápmi area along the Finland–Norway border with about 250 inhabitants.
+Neiden, situated along the Neiden River, actually consists of two villages 12 kilometers apart, separated by the border of Norway and Finland.
+One village is in Sør-Varanger Municipality in Finnmark county, Norway, and the other village is in Inari Municipality in Lapland, Finland.
+Neiden is the official name in Norway and Näätämö in Finland.